 Animations can be used when other trackers are not tracking or not available.
 They can be enabled using the Animator option in the Input section of the Humanoid Control script.

 By default, the animator uses a builtin procedural animation.
-This is overridden when setting the Runtime Animator Controller parameter.
-Humanoid Control implements the following animation parameters:
+This is overridden when setting the Runtime Animator Controller parameter which is standard Unity Animator Controller.

 Please note the unit of the parameters.
-Great care should be payed to this when creating the animations, because it is not possible to use root motion (see below).
+Great care should be paid to this when creating the animations, because it is not possible to use root motion (see below).

 If the animation root speed does not match the required units of speed, you can adjust them using the Speed parameter of the Animation State (see Unity3d – Animation States ).